01 Nov 5 In-App Mobile Advertising Trends That Will Shape 2019

 AI in its most basic form aggregates relevant data, including massive, unstructured data, and parses actionable insights from it in real time.
 Machine learning capability means that over time, a program can essentially “learn” from new data and established protocols, processes, and past decision making in order to do its job more effectively over time.
 In a marketing context, AI and machine learning are being used to predict future consumer behavior.
 For example, a company can run a predictive analysis to determine the likelihood that a consumer will respond positively to an ad, determining how much they should bid for an opportunity.
 Additionally, AI promises to further streamline the ad buying process for marketers, offering up personalized dashboards, chatbot support, and more.

-Initial standards for 5G were set back in 2017, but this month, we saw the official rollout of 5th generation wireless from Verizon.
+Initial standards for 5G were set back in 2017, but on April 3, we saw the official rollout of 5th generation wireless from Verizon.
 There’s been some confusion as to what that means for users, but simply speaking, 5G has improved upon its predecessor 4G in terms of greater speed and interconnectivity amongst smart devices, which is a growing trend in tech.